Introduction

 Speed kills.
 But the other trouble with speed, is that it is just so slow.
 Let us slow down to the speed of the Holy Spirit.
 In a world that glorifies and rewards fast, we need to reexamine our current practice in the light of ancient truth.
 Fast food, fast cars and fast relationships, fast thoughts, fast diets and fast love.
 God calls us to “Go low and slow” as Heidi Baker says.
 Lust is fast, love is slow.

 To win the race set out before us and the churches we serve, we need to pace ourselves.
 The Pilgrim’s Progress is a process of sit, walk, run, sit, walk, run and sit again, it’s not a flat-out sprint.
 If we realistically want to win the crown of life, we need to slow down to the Speed of Love.
 Love is slow.
-Slow Churches are love based churches, they s.l.o.w to the speed of real relationship.
-We need to be counter-cultural to the status quo which medicates speed sickness with Prozac and other Pharmakeia.
+Slow Churches are love based churches, they S.L.O.W. to the speed of real relationship.
+We need to be counter-cultural to the status quo which medicates speed sickness with Pharmakeia.
 We medicate our pain, often missing the wisdom to deal with the cause of the pain.
 Conformity to a sick culture makes you sick.
+There are some issues that cannot be fixed with better doctrine or trying harder, only changing pace.
+Changing pace is not a cure-all but in this time and hour, it seems like the right medicine.

 2 Peter 3:9